Morshok/Car-Park/README.md

 ![Angle 5](https://github.com/Morshok/readme-images/blob/master/Car%20Park/angle5.png)<br>
 ![Angle 6](https://github.com/Morshok/readme-images/blob/master/Car%20Park/angle6.png)<br>

-As can be seen on the images above, the user has the ability to reset the networks by hitting the button in the top left corner of the screen. <br><br>
+As can be seen on the images above, the user has the ability to reset the networks by hitting the button in the top left corner of the screen.
+What can also be seen are a bunch of transparent glaspanes awkwardly placed around the track.
+These are checkpoints to score the cars performance during a run.
+Depending on a cars score, it will shift from red to blue to cyan to green.
+The genetic algorithm keeps the top 50% best performing cars from previous runs.
+Remaining cars from are copied from cars of previous runs and there is also a slight chance that these cars will be mutated, thus "genetic algorithm"<br><br>
+Below is a display of the cars racing through the tracks after

 As a final note, and as you might have also already noticed, there is no quit application button or anything featured, because back in 2018 I forgot to implement it.
 To get around this simply hit alt+f4 when finished with the application, or exit the program from the Task Manager.